 I like to add it to terrines with pork or chicken liver.
 If you add slices of black garlic that have been baked in a water bath in the oven, it gives the terrine a lot of flavor.
 You don't need to even get a sliver of the garlic in every slice—the flavor is still in there, pungent but in a way that's more subtle than raw or roasted white garlic.
 It's got a deep flavor, so it adds richness without adding fat.

 Black Garlic Deviled Eggs

 Mehdi Brunet-Benkritly grew up in French-speaking Quebec, where he would later work at renowned Montreal restaurants including Toqué and Au Pied de Cochon.
-Brunet-Benkritly recently served as the executive chef/partner at NewYork's Fedora and Bar Sardine restaurants.
-He's now preparing for his own restaurant in his hometown of Montreal.
+Brunet-Benkritly served as the executive chef/partner at NewYork's Fedora and Bar Sardine restaurants.
+He's chef at Marconi Montréal.

 You can use it simply as a schmear with a crudo or grilled meat or, for something particularly delicious, we use it in our deviled eggs at Bar Sardine.
 Boil the black garlic in its husk for five minutes so that the meat is completely broken down and tender.
 Take the meat out of its pods and blend it with some lemon juice, olive oil, and a little bit of honey to smooth out the bitterness.
 Then take the yolks from some hardboiled eggs and mix it with the garlic blend, and it's delicious.
 It's really deep in flavor, reminding me of something dried and preserved.
 The paste lasts for a long time in the fridge.